 Maximum participants: 30

-This is a skill-based, two-day training is for people interested in learning how narrative therapy ideas are put into practice in therapeutic settings.
+This skill-based, two-day training is for people wanting to learn how narrative therapy ideas are put into practice in therapeutic settings.
 In particular, we explore externalizing practices and skills in the context of deconstructing and re-authoring therapy conversations.
 Clinical examples and experiential exercises will help support participants’ learning.
 Participants can expect to learn how narrative practitioners work to help people separate their lives from problems and identify new steps they can take that fit with their hopes and values.
-After completing this course, you can further your skill development through NTI's Narrative Apprenticeship Program or Narrative Certificate Program, which begin each fall.
-(See below for details about those two programs.)

 Dates: September 2020 through May 2021